We highly recommend this engaging and thorough review of the research and literature on principles for connecting young people with nature.

 "They need to be outside.
-They need to explore, get dirty, find stuff—they need to have fun." - Daniel Kriesberg
+They need to explore, get dirty, find stuff, and they need to have fun." - Daniel Kriesberg

 Carla summarises research and case studies about children's changing ability to explore and understand the world, and how this relates to learning about and in nature.
 She provides guidance across three developmental stages: Young children (up to 6 years), Middle years (6 - 12 years) and Young people (13 years and older).